 Once you have a new CSR, you may proceed with the next step.
 Reissuance is completely free of charge, unless you are adding SAN names to a Multi-Domain certificate with a reissue.

-Note, only Comodo SSL certificates can be reissued for a different subdomain of the hostname the certificate was originally issued for.
-For example, ssl-certificate-host.com can be reissued for sub.ssl-certificate-host.com and vice versa.
+Note: Starting May 3, 2016, Comodo certificates can be reissued for any Common Name with no additional cost.
 Geotrust and Symantec Certificate Authorities do not have this option available at the moment.